 Is Tonle Sap Lake worth visiting?

-What adventure activities are available in Siem Reap?
+What adventure activities are available?